b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/index.md

 Imagine it: you just [lost your family](https://www.churchofjesuschrist.org/study/scriptures/bofm/3-ne/8?lang=eng&id=p25#p25), your house, your livelihood; [populous cities just got flattened](https://www.churchofjesuschrist.org/study/scriptures/bofm/3-ne/8?lang=eng&id=p14#p14) by storms and earthquakes, followed by a full [72 hours of people moaning and wailing in despair](https://www.churchofjesuschrist.org/study/scriptures/bofm/3-ne/8?lang=eng&id=p23#p23) as their sight is blinded by dark mists.
 All you can feel is rubble and dead bodies around you, all you can hear is other people mourning, or those who were injured or maimed, having not yet died, but scream out in horror at their reality.
 You can't find food.
 Wallowing in excrement.
 Nothing to suggest that your condition will improve, or that your sight will ever return *for three days straight*.
 But hey, at least Jesus came here to tell you [the Lord's prayer](https://www.churchofjesuschrist.org/study/scriptures/bofm/3-ne/13?lang=eng&id=p9-p13#p9).
 Just what you needed, right?

 One could argue that this emphasizes how important that message is, that native Americans need it too- but part of what's dramatic about this book is the idea that it survived such great lengths to preserve for us, today, in 2024 to read as convincing evidence that God's one true church has been restored.
 Those two ideas don't fit together.
 Was it [[#For our day, or for JS’ day?|for us]], who already have the source material?
+Jesus appeared to Nephites after leveling their cities to talk to you and I in the 21st century?
 Was it for *our day*, more of a temporal matter than demographic- for Mormonism to convince the rest of the world that we believe the same things?
 "See, we like Jesus' message too!
 We're not weird!"

 &nbsp;